Wálter Guevara: Deposed in a bloody coup

 On November 1, 1979, General Alberto Natusch surprisingly toppled President Guevara in a bloody coup d'état that was resisted by the urban population.
 Natusch did take possession, but not without considerable bloodshed.
 Moreover, the citizenry continued to resist, led by a nationwide labor strike called by the powerful Central Obrera Boliviana (COB) of Juan Lechín.
 In the end, Natusch was able to occupy the Palacio Quemado for only sixteen days, after which he was forced to give up his quixotic struggle.
-The only face-saving concession he extracted from Congress was the promise that Guevara not be allowed to resume his duties as president.
+The only face-saving concession he extracted from Congress was the promise that Guevara not be allowed to resume his duties as president, but he was allowed to return as President of the Senate.
 This condition was accepted and a new provisional president was found in the leader of the lower congressional house (the House of Deputies), Mrs. Lidia Gueiler.

 Later career

-Guevara, although bitter by the strange circumstances that surrounded his ousting, resumed his position as president of the Senate on 19 November and continued to support Paz Estenssoro in subsequent elections (1980, 1985).
+Guevara, although bitter by the strange circumstances that surrounded his ousting, resumed his position as president of the Senate on 19 November, and continued to support Paz Estenssoro in subsequent elections (1980, 1985).
 In 1982 he was appointed Bolivian Ambassador to Venezuela.
 In 1989 (already quite elderly) he again ran for office, this time as vice-presidential running mate to the MNR's Gonzalo Sánchez de Lozada.
 Although they received a majority of the votes, Sanchez and Guevara did not accede to the Quemado, as Congress selected as president the third-place finisher, Jaime Paz.